A Treatise on Differential Geometry and its role in Relativity Theory

 Here the co-ordinate range for the hypersurface is

-Also it is evident from the transformation that the 2-surface $\chi =$\,constant appears as circle {\it i.e.} 2-sphere\\ of surface area
+Also it is evident from the transformation that the 2-surface $\chi =$\,constant appears as circle {\it i.e.} 2-sphere of surface area

 and $(\theta , \phi)$ are the standard spherical polar co-ordinates on these 2-spheres.
 As $\chi$ ranges from 0 to $\infty$ so the surface area of the successive 2-spheres increases from zero to infinite large value.
-In this case also the topology is $\mathbb{R}^4$ and open.\\\\ {\bf Note\,:} In the above three cases, we have only specified the simplest topology possible, however, it is possible to have other complicated topologies.\\
+In this case also the topology is $\mathbb{R}^4$ and open.\\

+{\bf Note\,:} In the above three cases, we have only specified the simplest topology possible, however, it is possible to have other complicated topologies.\\